browsh-org/browsh/README.md

 One final reason to use terminal Browsh could be to offload the battery-drain of a modern browser from your laptop or low-powered device like a Raspberry Pi.
-If you're a CLI-native, then you could potentially get a few more hours life if your CPU-hungry browser is running somehwere else on mains electricity.
+If you're a CLI-native, then you could potentially get a few more hours life if your CPU-hungry browser is running somewhere else on mains electricity.

 ## Installation